AllskyTeam/allsky/README.md

 	* The "Camera Settings" page of the WebUI now displays the minimum, maximum, and default values in a popup for numerical fields.
 	* Startrails and Keogram creation no longer crash if invalid files are found.
 	* Removed the `allsky/scripts/filename.sh` file.
-	* The RPiHQ `Gamma` value in the WebUI was renamed to `Saturation`, which is what it always adjusted; `Gamma` was incorrect.
+	* The RPi `Gamma` value in the WebUI was renamed to `Saturation`, which is what it always adjusted; `Gamma` was incorrect.
 	* Known issues:
 	  * The startrails and keogram programs don't work well if you bin differently during the day and night.
 If you don't save daytime images this won't be a problem.
-	  * The minimum, maximum, and default values in the "Camera Settings" page of the WebUI, especially for the RPiHQ camera, aren't always correct.
+	  * The minimum, maximum, and default values in the "Camera Settings" page of the WebUI, especially for the RPi camera, aren't always correct.
 This is especially try if running on the Bullseye operating system, where many of the settings changed.

 * version **0.8.3**:
 	* Works on Bullseye operating system.
-	* RPiHQ version:
+	* RPi version:
 	  * Has an improved auto-exposure algorithm.
 To use it, set `CAPTURE_EXTRA_PARAMETERS="-daymean 0.5 -nightmean 0.2"` in config.sh (a future version will allow this to be set via the WebUI).
 	  * Has many new settings including support for most of the text overlay features that are supported by the ZWO version.
 The "extra text" feature will be supported in a future version.
 	* New and changed config.sh variables, see the [Software Settings](https://github.com/thomasjacquin/allsky/wiki/allsky-Settings) Wiki page for more information: